warrenspe/tokex/README.md

 not-token ::= "_!" <anything> "_"
 ```

-## SParse Grammar Tokens
+## Tokex Grammar Tokens
-Below is a description of each type of token that can be used to construct an SParse grammar.
+Below is a description of each type of token that can be used to construct an Tokex grammar.
 #### General Notes
 - For `@name: ... @@`, `(name: ... )`, and `<name: ... >` declarations, the name can consist of any characters from: a-z, A-Z, 0-9, \_ and -.
 - To escape ', ", \`, ^, $, \_ within `'...'`, `"..."`, ``...``, `^...^`, `$...$`, `_!..._`